Victor-M-Gomes/Victor-M-Gomes.github.io/_pages/codes.md

 classes: wide
 ---

 ## List of codes

-I am currently organizing my codes in order to make them available to the public.
-They will be sequentially published here.
-Hopefully that won't take forever.
+You can may check my GitHub page to find the open source codes I work on and all other updates on this side.

+I am currently a member of the developing team of the GEOS multiphysics simulator, working directly with the wave propagation solver.
+See the [GEOS project webpage](https://www.geos.dev),as well as the [documentation website](https://geosx-geosx.readthedocs-hosted.com/en/latest/index.html), for more information on this large set of physical solvers focused on tackling carbon capture and storage problems.

 <!-- To centralize the picture -->
 <style>